aosabook/500lines/dagoba/chapter.md

 We're out of the driver loop now: the query has ended, the results are in, and we just need to process and return them.
 If any gremlin has its result set we'll return that, otherwise we'll return the gremlin's final vertex.
 Are there other things we might want to return?
 What are the tradeoffs here?

-## Query transformers
+## Query Transformers

-So we have this nice compact little interpreter for our query programs now, but we're still missing something.
+So we have this nice compact interpreter for our query programs now, but we're still missing something.
 Every modern DBMS comes with a query optimizer as an essential part of the system.
-For non-relational databases optimizing our query plan rarely yields the exponential speedups seen in their relational cousins [footnote: Or, more pointedly, a poorly phrased query is less likely to yield exponential slowdowns.
+For non-relational databases, optimizing our query plan rarely yields the exponential speedups seen in their relational cousins [footnote: Or, more pointedly, a poorly phrased query is less likely to yield exponential slowdowns.
 As an end-user of an RDBMS the aesthetics of query quality can often be quite opaque.], but it's still an important aspect of database design.

 What's the simplest thing we could do that could reasonably be called a query optimizer?
 Well, we could write little functions for transforming our query programs before we run them.
 We'll pass a program in as input and get a different program back out as output.